Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality: Introduction

 The idea of modifying the discrepancies originates from \cite{BL} and was further explored by Borisov and Wang in \cite{BW} for Clifford double mirrors.
 However, due to the difficulty of finding a Zariski locally trivial log resolution in the setting of Clifford double mirrors, only partial results on the level of stringy Euler characteristics (which is the specialization of the stringy $E$-function when $u,v\rightarrow 1$) are obtained in their work.
 The result presented in this paper is the first example establishing equalities on the level of stringy Hodge numbers, after the modification of the discrepancies.

-\begin{theorem}[= Theorem \ref{thm-comparison}] Let $n$ be even, and let $X_W$ and $Y_W$ be the Pfaffian double mirrors corresponding to a generic $l$-dimensional subspace $W\subseteq \wedge^2 V^{\vee}$.
+\begin{theorem}[= Theorem \ref{thm-comparison}] Let $n$ be an even integer, and let $X_W$ and $Y_W$ be the Pfaffian double mirrors corresponding to a generic $l$-dimensional subspace $W\subseteq \wedge^2 V^{\vee}$.
 We have the following relation between the modified stringy $E$-functions of $X_W$ and $Y_W$:

 where $q=uv$, and $\binom{n/2}{k}_{q^2}=\prod_{j=k+1}^{\frac{n}{2}}\frac{q^{2j}-1}{q^{2j-2k}-1}$ is the $q$-binomial coefficient. \end{theorem}

 Applying a similar argument to the odd-dimensional cases (without modifying the discrepancies), we obtain the following result, generalizing previous result of Borisov and Libgober.